icons8/lunacy-docs/docs/index.md

 You can export your assets either to PNG or SVG format.

 For PNG format, you can choose a size or scale in which an element will export.
 The default size is '1x', which will export your layer at the actual size it was created.
-If you’re designing for mobile, you may want to export something at double or even triple the size you created it, in this case, ‘2x’ and ‘3x’.
+If you’re designing for mobile, you may want to export something at double or even triple the size you created it - in this case, ‘2x’ and ‘3x’.

 ![Export assets in PNG or SVG](public/mAz4bmww76HilrhUizdqvw_img_52.jpg)

 ## Publish to CDN

 Lunacy allows you to publish assets directly to the web.
-Your image will be hosted on the fast servers in the multiple regions of the world, assuring the quick delivery.
+Your image will be hosted on the fast servers in multiple regions of the world, ensuring quick delivery.

 <iframe style="margin: 30px 0;" width="739" height="416" src="https://www.youtube.com/embed/T3vMZPxsQQs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Instead of saving an image to a disk, you can get its URL with a single click, ready to insert into your HTML.
 Lunacy uploads the file to Icons8 CDN servers.

-The service is free thanks to the generous sponsorship of [KeyCDN](https://www.keycdn.com/).
+TThis service is free, thanks to the generous sponsorship of [KeyCDN](https://www.keycdn.com/).

 The export works in one-click.
 Simply select Export option and click 'Get CDN Links.'
 That’s all!